garcharjay811/dcs-group28/README.md

 * Queue Master Service: This service manages the queue of orders waiting to be processed by the shipping and payment services, and ensures that the orders are processed in a timely and efficient manner.

 Overall, each service in the microservices application has a specific role and contributes to the overall functionality of the application.

+## Communication patterns

+The application employs the gRPC framework for communication between services, using a synchronous request-response pattern.
+Whenever a service needs to interact with another service, it sends a request message via gRPC, containing relevant operation data for the destination service to execute.
+The destination service processes the request, generates a response message containing operation results or error messages in case of failure, and sends it back to the originating service.
+This communication pattern is beneficial as it allows services to operate independently, scale efficiently, and evolve freely.
+Additionally, gRPC offers an efficient and high-performance communication mechanism for cloud-native microservices applications.